tarantool/doc/doc/reference/configuration/configuration_reference.rst

     *   Event names (for example, ``password_change``).
 For details, see :ref:`Audit log events <audit-log-events>`.
     *   Event groups (for example, ``audit``).
 For details, see :ref:`Event groups <audit-log-event-groups>`.

-    The option contains either one value from above or a combination of them.
+    The option contains either one value from ``Possible values`` section (see below) or a combination of them.

-    To enable :ref:`user-defined audit log events <audit-log-custom>`, specify the ``custom`` value in this option.
+    To enable :ref:`custom audit log events <audit-log-custom>`, specify the ``custom`` value in this option.

+    **Example**

+    ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/audit_log/myapp.lua
+        :language: lua
+        :start-at: filter:
+        :end-at: custom ]
+        :dedent:

     |
     | Type: array